Warren Buffett Investment Advice – 10 Tips He Swears By

 5. Bargains are Only Good if the Business is Good

-Once again, it’s important to consider value, not just price.
-As Buffett says, “It’s far better to buy a wonderful company at a fair price than a fair company at a wonderful price.”
+Value assessment must extend beyond price considerations alone.
+As Buffett famously states, “It’s far better to buy a wonderful company at a fair price than a fair company at a wonderful price.”

 6. Be Patient

-“The stock market is a no-called-strike game,” according to Buffett.
+“The stock market is a no-called-strike game,” Buffett explains.
 “You don’t have to swing at everything — you can wait for your pitch.”

 7. Have Cash Ready When an Opportunity Arrives